MohitPatel6858/aws-serverless-notes-manager/readme.md

 # 🌐 Amazon S3

-Amazon S3 is used for two purposes:
+Amazon S3 is used for two primary purposes:

 - Static Website Hosting
 - Secure Storage of Notes as Text Files